 1. Intelligent and Intuitive Product-Detail Page Recommendations

-Seasoned eCommerce brands understand the importance of having a killer product page--complete with personalized recommendations of complementary products to gain the customer's trust.
+Seasoned eCommerce brands understand the importance of having a killer product page--complete with Shopify personalized recommendations of complementary products to gain the customer's trust and improve Shopify Conversion Rate.
 Take the example of LeSportsac’s product page which uses geolocation to personalize its offering under the label, ‘Trending in Your Area.’
 This allows the customer to shop for products that are location-specific and trending in their area:

 Additionally, notice how the brand clearly demonstrates the product rating (in the form of stars) under the product heading to get social proof and establish credibility and trust within the shopper: